-- Policy 8.1.1: Work closely with the School Board to implement the "Interlocal Agreement for Public School Facility Planning in Miami-Dade County." - Policy 8.1.2: Continue to work proactively with the School Board and charter school developers to substantially reduce overcrowding in Doral schools and improve educational quality through the improvement of existing schools, the creation of new schools, and school boundary changes when necessary. - Policy 8.1.3: Work with Miami-Dade County to construct a library facility within the City of Doral, possibly located at the 4.4-acre public site located east of the Miami International Mall, by 2008. - Policy 8.1.4: Whenever practical, attend School Board staff meetings and workshops open to the public where issues impacting the City are addressed.
+Work closely with the School Board to implement the "Interlocal Agreement for Public School Facility Planning in Miami-Dade County."

+Continue to work proactively with the School Board and charter school developers to substantially reduce overcrowding in Doral schools and improve educational quality through the improvement of existing schools, the creation of new schools, and school boundary changes when necessary.

+Continue to work with Miami-Dade County to identify construct a library site facility within the City of Doral, possibly located at the 4.4-acre public site located east of the Miami International Mall, by 2018 2008.

+Whenever practical, attend School Board staff meetings and workshops open to the public where issues impacting the City are addressed.

-Policy8.1.5: Participate in staff working groups as required in the "Interlocal Agreement for Public School Facility Planning in Miami-Dade County."
+Participate in staff working groups as required in the "Interlocal Agreement for Public School Facility Planning in Miami-Dade County."

-Policy 8.1.6: As part of the Interlocal Agreement between Doral and the School Board:
+As part of the Interlocal Agreement between Doral and the School Board: